Richard Stoltzman: Early years and education

 Stoltzman's father worked for the Western Pacific Railroad and moved his family to San Francisco, California, soon after Richard was born.
-Stoltzman's first exposure to music came through his father, an avid fan of big band music.
+Stoltzman's first exposure to music came through his father, a fan of big band music.
 Stoltzman's father played the big band music of the 1940s at home on the radio and performed in a dance band during his spare time.
-Stoltzman began studying the clarinet at the age of eight with a teacher at a local school, and he began playing with his father in the Stewart Memorial United Presbyterian Sunday School Orchestra and at community functions within a few years.
+Stoltzman began studying the clarinet at the age of eight with a teacher at a local school, and began playing with his father in the Stewart Memorial United Presbyterian Sunday School Orchestra and at community functions within a few years.
 When Stoltzman was in junior high school, he began developing the jazz techniques of improvisation and enjoyed jamming with his father at home.
-Benny Goodman was his earliest musical mentor, and remained a strong influence throughout his career.
+Benny Goodman was his earliest musical mentor, and remained an influence throughout his career.
 Stoltzman told Allan Kozinn of The New York Times, "(When) I was seven years old ...
 I found these wonderful cylindrical objects in a nice leather case.
 I enjoyed playing with them ... and I vaguely remember dangling them from the second-story window of our house.
 That caused quite a stir, because they turned out to be my father's clarinets.
 But instead of punishing me, he decided that I had an interest in the instrument and rented an indestructible metal clarinet for me to start on."